correctness-workshop/2025/index.md

 any of these categories: (a) **regular papers:** with a length of at least **7 pages**, not exceeding **8 pages** of content, including everything except references; (b) **short papers:** with a length of **5 pages** including references.

-Submissions must use the [IEEE format](https://www.ieee.org/conferences/publishing/templates.html).
+Submissions must use the [ACM proceedings template](https://www.acm.org/publications/proceedings-template) (Latex users, please use the "sigconf" option).

 <!--Submitted papers will be peer-reviewed by the Program Committee and accepted papers will be published by IEEE Xplore via TCHPC.-->
-Submitted papers will be peer-reviewed by the Program Committee and accepted papers will be published by IEEE Xplore.
+Submitted papers will be peer-reviewed by the Program Committee and accepted papers will be published by ACM.

 Submitted papers must represent original unpublished research that is not currently under review for any other venue.
 Papers not following these guidelines will be rejected without review.
 Submissions received after the due date, exceeding length limit, or not appropriately structured may also not be considered.
 At least one author of an accepted paper must register for and attend the workshop.
 Authors may contact the workshop organizers for more information.
 Papers should be submitted electronically at: [https://submissions.supercomputing.org/](https://submissions.supercomputing.org/).